Does My Will Become Public After I Die?

 Assets in a trust are not considered to be owned by a person in connection with the distribution of an estate.
 Instead, for these purposes, the trust is treated as a separate legal entity (much like a corporation is a separate legal entity that may own assets independent of its owners).

 Because the trust is a separate legal entity, the assets in the trust continue to be managed by the provisions of the trust, even after death.
-If the terms of the trust require a distribution at death, then such distribution will take place according to the terms as the person creating the trust as decided.
-In other instances, if so designed, the trust may continue to for years to manage assets for the benefit of the trust beneficiaries.
+If the terms of the trust require a distribution at death, then such distribution will take place according to the terms as the person creating the trust has decided.
+In other instances, if so designed, the trust may continue for years to manage assets for the benefit of the trust beneficiaries.

-What Other Assets Are Not Transferred by a Will?
+What Assets Are Transferrable by a Will?

 During life, a person may own property that may be subject to different ownership conditions.
+The nature of the property and ownership will determine whether the property can be transferred by will.
+Here are some common examples of property ownership:

-- Property owed solely by a person with no conditions.
+- Property owned solely by a person with no conditions.
 In Massachusetts, if a person purchases an asset in their individual name, such as a car, that person is the sole owner of the vehicle.
-Subject to mortgages or security interests in the property, the person can transfer the asset however they wish – either during life, or upon death.
+Subject to mortgages or security interests in the property, the person can transfer the asset however they wish – either during life or upon death.
 All property owned by a person individually, with no other legally enforceable provisions for distribution at death, is transferred upon death in accordance with a person’s will, or, if there is no will, according to state intestate laws.

 - Pay on death accounts.
 Upon death, the pay-on-death designee automatically becomes the owner of whatever funds are in the account.
+The funds in the pay-on-death account are not transferrable by a will.

 Coordinating Asset Transfers

 For those who may be concerned about the distribution of their joint property, or coordination of their estate plans with the asset ownership, I would invite you to call my office and schedule a meeting.
 Once I learn about the nature of your assets and objectives, I can explain what options may be available, and the benefits of each of such options.
+For answers to the question on does my will become public after i die?
+Contact Us Today for a Free Consultation.
+781-380-8183.